-A: If your shares are registered directly in your name with St. Joe's transfer agent, American Stock Transfer & Trust Company, LLC ("AST"), you are considered the "shareholder of record" with respect to those shares.
+A: If your shares are registered directly in your name with St. Joe's transfer agent, Equiniti Trust Company ("EQ"), you are considered the "shareholder of record" with respect to those shares.

 If your shares are held by a brokerage firm, bank, trustee or nominee, you are considered the "beneficial owner" of shares held in street name.
-Notice of Internet Availability of Proxy Materials ("Notice") has been forwarded to you by your nominee who is considered the "shareholder of record" with respect to those shares.
+Notice of Internet Availability of Proxy Materials (the "Notice") has been forwarded to you by your nominee who is considered the "shareholder of record" with respect to those shares.
 As the beneficial owner, you have the right to direct your nominee on how to vote your shares by following its instructions for voting.